exodrifter/website/content/notes/godot-screen-shaders-dont-combine.md

 ---
-title: Godot screen shaders don't combine
+title: Screen shaders don't combine
 aliases:
-- Godot screen shaders don't combine
+- Screen shaders don't combine
+tags:
+- godot
 ---

-# Godot screen shaders don't combine
+# Screen shaders don't combine

-Only the last [screen shader](godot-gdshader.md) in the tree will be used if multiple screen shaders are in the tree.
-In order to have multiple screen shaders overlaid on top of each other, a [`CanvasLayer`](godot-canvas-layer.md) needs to be used.
+Only the last screen shader in the tree will be used if multiple screen shaders are in the tree.
+In order to have multiple screen shaders overlaid on top of each other, a `CanvasLayer` needs to be used.

-For each [screen shader](godot-gdshader.md), put it under a parent of type [`CanvasLayer`](godot-canvas-layer.md), and set the `layer` property of the `CanvasLayer` to the correct number such that the effects are in the desired order.
+For each screen shader, put it under a parent of type `CanvasLayer`, and set the `layer` property of the `CanvasLayer` to the correct number such that the effects are in the desired order.

 ## History